Paolo Troilo

 Italy

-Just as water continuously changes shape taking on multiple "faces" based on the content in which it is poured and the way we used, so the faces of the people who needs water change, in a path of growth towards a new future.
+Just as water constantly changes shape, taking on multiple ‘faces’ depending on the container it’s poured into and the way it’s used, so too do the faces of those who come into contact with it transform—on a journey of growth toward a new future.

 Renata Ferri